-From dropping out for child-marriage to reviving a dying company into a Rs.20-billion empire: Meet Kalpana Saroj
+From dropping out of school for marriage, to resurrecting a dying company into a Rs.20-billion empire: Meet Kalpana Saroj

 Married against her will and abused, Kalpana Saroj was branded a slave till she decided to be her own master and build a shimmering metal empire

 She may have been sadistically abused by her in-laws for minuscule mistakes in domestic chores when she was all of 12; but she returned to the very city where her story soured, and conquered everything from its streets to its skyscrapers.
 She may have lost a sister for a few thousand rupees, but saved a thousand more lives, by granting them financial support, livelihood, and most importantly, hope.
 She even waged a war against the goondas deadset on assassinating the gutsy Dalit woman entering their “turf”.

 In this surreal tale, Kalpana Saroj defies death, child-marriage and an abusive childhood, survives suicide and supaari, for she was “destined” to meet the worker-owners of the sick Kamani Tubes and resurrect it into a Rs.20-billion empire.

 Born to a police constable, Saroj hails from Roperkheda, a village 8 km from Akola.
 She studied up to the seventh grade, only because her father was adamant that she must at least be a ‘matriculate.’
 “In our samaj (community) — girls weren’t allowed to go to school.
 Since I was a Dalit Buddhist, there was even more resistance.
 My own family would say, “Usko chulha chakki hi chalani hai (she has to work in the kitchen),” she says.